dignifiedquire/pull-length-prefixed/README.md

 - `opts: Object`, optional
   - `fixed: false`:
   - `bytes: 4`: If `fixed` is `true` this is the amount of bytes used for the prefix.
+  - `maxLength`: If provided, will not decode messages longer than the size specified

 By default all messages will be prefixed with a varint.
 If you want to use a fixed length prefix you can specify this through the `opts`.